 Schneider, Klaus P., and Iris Schneider

 2000“Bescheidenheit in vier Kulturen: Komplimenterwiderungen in den USA, Irland, Deutschland und China.”
 In Ethische Konzepte und mentale Kulturen 2: Sprachwissenschaftliche Studien zu Höflichkeit und Respektverhalten (Vaasan yliopiston julkaisuja: Tutkimuksia 237, Kielitiede 39), ed. by Mariann Skog-Södersved, 65–80.
 Vaasa: Vaasan yliopisto.

 Searle, John R.

-This list is based on CrossRef data as of 11 september 2021.
+This list is based on CrossRef data as of 16 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.